Long-serving Utah US Senator Orrin Hatch dies at age 88

-SALT LAKE CITY (AP) — Orrin G. Hatch, the longest-serving Republican senator in history who was a fixture in Utah politics for more than four decades, died Saturday at age 88.
+SALT LAKE CITY (AP) — Orrin G. Hatch, the longest-serving Republican senator in history who was a fixture in Utah politics for more than four decades, has died at age 88.

-He later became an ally of Republican President Donald Trump, using his role as chairman of the powerful Senate Finance Committee to get a major rewrite of the U.S. tax codes to the president’s desk.
-In return, Trump helped Hatch deliver on a key issue for Republicans in Utah with a contentious move to drastically downsize two national monuments that had been declared by past presidents.
+He later became an ally of Republican President Donald Trump, using his role as chairman of the powerful Senate Finance Committee to get a major rewrite of U.S. tax codes to the president’s desk.
+In return, Trump helped Hatch deliver on a key issue for Republicans in Utah with a contentious move to drastically downsize two national monuments established by past presidents.

 Hatch retired in 2019.
-Through Trump had encouraged him to run again, the longtime senator would have faced a tough primary battle and had promised to retire.
-Hatch instead stepped aside and encouraged Republican Mitt Romney, a critic of the former president, to run to replace him.
+Trump encouraged him to run again, but the longtime senator would have faced a tough primary and had promised to retire.
+Hatch encouraged Republican Mitt Romney, a Trump critic, to run to replace him.

 Senate Minority leader Mitch McConnell, a Republican from Kentucky, praised Hatch’s legislative acumen.

 “Orrin’s decades of leadership drove an unending catalog of major legislative accomplishments and landmark confirmations,” McConnell said in a statement.
 “He entered the Senate as a young principled conservative in the 1970s when the modern conservative movement was in its infancy.
-He held to his principles his whole career, and applied them to issues like the historic 2017 tax reform law and the work of the Judiciary Committee to the enormous benefit of our country.”
+He held to his principles his whole career.”

-Hatch was also noted for his side career as a singer and recording artist of music with themes of his religious faith, The Church of Jesus Christ of Latter-day Saints.

-Hatch came to the Senate after a 1976 election win and went onto become the longest-serving senator in Utah history, winning a seventh term in 2012.
-He became the Senate president pro tempore in 2015 when Republicans took control of the Senate.
-The position made him third in the line of presidential succession behind then-Vice President Joe Biden and the Speaker of the House.
-His tenure places him as the longest GOP senator, behind several Democrats.

-While unquestionably conservative, there were times Hatch differed from many of his conservative colleagues — including then-President George W. Bush when Hatch pushed for federal funding of embryonic stem cell research.

-“He exemplified a generation of lawmakers brought up on the principles of comity and compromise, and he embodied those principles better than anyone,” said Hatch Foundation chairman A. Scott Anderson in a statement.
-“In a nation divided, Orrin Hatch helped show us a better way by forging meaningful friendships on both sides of the aisle.
-Today, more than ever, we would do well to follow his example.”

-Hatch also helped usher through legislation toughening child pornography laws and making illegally downloading music a prosecutable crime.
+Hatch also helped usher through legislation toughening laws against child pornography and illegally downloading music.

-One of his songs, “Unspoken,” went platinum after appearing on “WOW Hits 2005,” a compilation of Christian pop music.
+One song, “Unspoken,” went platinum after appearing on “WOW Hits 2005,” a compilation of Christian pop music.

-In 2000, Hatch sought the Republican nomination for president, saying he had more experience in Washington than his opponents and that he could work with Democrats.
-Hatch readily acknowledged that winning would be a long shot.
-He withdrew from the race after only winning 1 percent of the vote in the Iowa caucuses and then endorsed George W. Bush.
+In 2000, Hatch sought the Republican presidential nomination, saying he had more experience in Washington than his opponents and could work with Democrats.
+Hatch acknowledged winning would be a long shot, and withdrew from the race after getting only 1% of the vote in the Iowa caucuses.
+He endorsed George W. Bush.

 He became a strong opponent of President Barack Obama’s 2009 health care law after pulling out of early bipartisan talks on the legislation.
 At one point, he said of the legislation: “It is 2,074 pages long.
 It is enough to make you barf.”